RicardAparicio/CryptoDemo/README.md

 It’s just a balance in between how big is/will be the app, how many people will work on it and the development time we have.

-Modulation creates an extra level of abstraction and boundaries between the different App pieces, which favors work in parallel without stepping on between teammates because modules remain completely isoleted from each other, but also generates an overload on development times.
-For me would be worth it for medium-large apps with maintenance in the future and multiple devs in the team, otherwise I’d provabily prefer monoliths.
+Modulation has several benefits, like when you change a file not the whole project is recompiled but only the affected parts, also creates an extra level of abstraction and boundaries between the different App pieces, which favors work in parallel because modules remain completely isoleted from each other.

 For this App I've choosed a monolith, I think it's faster to review 😃 but...
 In case of need to modulate, I’d consider two different scenarios: